Decipher/mentions/README.txt

 // $Id$

-The @username module adds a filter to convert [@username] or [@#uid] patterns to a link to the user's profile page, in a similar way @username is used on Twitter.
+The Mentions module adds a filter to convert [@username] or [@#uid] patterns to a link to the user's profile page, in a similar way @username is used on Twitter.

-A future version of this module will provide a 'mentions' feature, allowing users to view all content that references their @username.
+The module will also track all @username mentions as of the stable release, allowing users to view all content that references their @username.

-@username was written and is maintained by Stuart Clark (deciphered).
+Mentions was written and is maintained by Stuart Clark (deciphered).
 - http://stuar.tc/lark